discord-jda/JDA/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Use this Template to ask a question regarding JDA (Joining the Discord is recommendet)
+about: Use this template to ask a question regarding JDA (Joining the Discord first is highly recommended)
 ---

 <!--